How to Run macOS Ventura 13 in a Virtual Machine on Windows 10 or Windows 11 using VMware 17 Pro

 If the type of your host disk is SSD or NVMe, you can continue without changing the installation location for the performance of the guest machine.

 In the Processor Configuration window, you can increase the number of virtual processor cores in accordance with the hardware performance of your host computer.
 Increasing the number of processors can cause the virtual system to not work stable, so you need to find the most suitable value for the macOS guest operating system.

 Likewise, configure a suitable memory value for the macOS VM depending on the RAM capacity of your host computer.
 If your system has 16GB of RAM, you can allocate 8GB of memory size to the VM.

 In Network Type settings, use NAT to connect the virtual computer to your local network.
 If you don’t need Internet connection in the VM, you can choose Host-Only or choose not to use any network adapters.

 Proceed with LSI Logic, which is recommended and selected by default in the I/O Controller types window.

-Since macOS Big Sur is an up-to-date operating system and supports new technologies, you can significantly increase the performance of the virtual machine by choosing the NVMe disk type.
+Since macOS Ventura is an up-to-date operating system and supports new technologies, you can significantly increase the performance of the virtual machine by choosing the NVMe disk type.